ldrobnik/10dlc/docs/10dlc.md

 <figcaption>Fig. 1 Brand registration</figcaption>
 </figure>

-After providing the information, click Next to view the Brand registration summary page and check the provided details.
+After providing the information, click Next to view the brand registration summary page and check the provided details.
 If you need to update any of the fields, click Back to go to the previous step.

-If the information is correct, confirm a non-refundable Brand registration fee and click Submit.
+If the information is correct, confirm a non-refundable brand registration fee and click Submit.

 ### Brand registration status

-The Brand registration status is based on the accuracy of the submitted information.
+The brand registration status is based on the accuracy of the submitted information.
 The Campaign Registry (TCR) Administrator will locate and confirm the existence of the Company you submitted by checking against several databases and utilizing verification software.
 Correct legal company name and address, EIN or Tax ID are extremely important for obtaining a ‘Verified’ status.

-If your Brand can not be verified, you can resubmit the form after updating the Brand details.
+If your brand can not be verified, you can resubmit the form after updating the brand details.

 Wavix provides feedback to help you identify possible data inaccuracies.